karlspace/MinIO-UI/docker/README.md

-# MinIO Console Docker Build
+# Admin Console for MinIO® - Docker Build

+**A third-party management UI for MinIO® object storage servers.**

+## ⚠️ Disclaimer

+**MinIO® is a registered trademark of MinIO, Inc.**

+This project is an independent, third-party administrative interface and is **not affiliated with, endorsed by, or sponsored by MinIO, Inc.**

+---

-This directory contains the Docker configuration for building and running MinIO Console.
+This directory contains the Docker configuration for building and running Admin Console for MinIO®.

 ## Files

-- **Dockerfile**: Multi-stage build for MinIO Console
+- **Dockerfile**: Multi-stage build for Admin Console for MinIO®
 - **.dockerignore**: Excludes unnecessary files from Docker context
 - **docker-compose.yml**: Example Docker Compose setup
 - **README.md**: This file
+- **entrypoint.sh**: Startup script with auto-configuration

 ## Quick Start